All Episodes

 Right.

-And so when uh Hillary Clinton says what does it matter, she's saying what what does the lives of four Americans matter?
+And so when Hillary Clinton says, what does it matter?

-Over 800 people rioted, mostly Indonesia and and and Arab Spring states, but they just get in a frenzy and they they kill one another, and they uh they also uh kill uh non-Muslims also.
+But they just get in a frenzy and they kill one another and they also kill non-Muslims also.

-But that's uh that they they don't ever ever talk about the blood that's on their hands uh by creating uh uh and and and uh don't I understand what what you what your your theory is, and it's understandable.
+But that's – they don't ever talk about the blood that's on their hands by creating and deliberately.

-Okay, so here we have what happened in Benghazi, and the next thing we know, the president and the Secretary of State are blaming a video that nobody has ever seen.
+Okay, so here we have what happened in Benghazi, and the next thing we know, the president and the secretary of state are blaming a video that nobody has ever seen.

 And we now know that they made it all up, that nobody had seen the video as a convenient excuse.

-We know that they knew before the attack it was going to happen, they knew who the attack group was.
+We know that they knew before the attack it was going to happen.

-They knew this is a total lie.
+They knew, and this is a total lie.

-The theory is that by blaming it on this video and announcing the video that nobody had really seen or heard of, that they caused other militants around the world.
+The theory is that by blaming it on this video and announcing the video that nobody had really seen or heard of, that they caused other militants around the world, what is he talking about?

-And they looked at it and they found it, and they got righteously indignant because the president's already offered up as an excuse.
+And they looked at it and they found it and they got righteously indignant because the president's already offered up as an excuse.

-Now I can see that.
+Now, I can see that.

 The video ended up being relevant because Obama and Hillary made it so.

-But the anti-US sentiment preceded anybody seeing the video.
+But the anti-U.S. sentiment preceded anybody seeing the video.

-I I'm not I'm not discounting entirely your your theory that the video is to blame, but you gotta be careful how you say it, otherwise you're gonna be giving Obama and Hillary credit for blaming it.
+I'm not discounting entirely your theory that the video is to blame, but you've got to be careful how you say it.

-Uh simply because not enough people have ever seen it until they referenced it.
+And that would not be accurate simply because not enough people had ever seen it until they referenced it.

-Um anyway, I appreciate the call.
+Anyway, I appreciate the call.

 I'm just up against it on time here and have to take another brief obscene profit break.

-And back to the phones we go to Glenwood, Illinois.
+And back to the phones.

 Bob, great to have you on the EIB network.